serverless/blog/posts/2017-10-25-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

 # About Emit Conference

 > [Emit](http://www.emitconference.com/) is the conference on event-driven, serverless architectures.
-To stay in the loop about next year's conference, follow [@emitconf](https://twitter.com/emitconf) and/or sign up for the [Serverless.com newsletter](https://serverless.com/subscribe/).

 Rob Gruhl kicked off [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.

+In his talk, Rob discussed Nordstrom's use of the event-sourced architecture with [Serverless.com](http://www.serverless.com): what it is and why it's a good fit for the Serverless paradigm.
+He also notes some difficulties with the event-sourcing pattern, the ways Nordstrom has worked around it, and ends with a few [#awswishlist](https://twitter.com/hashtag/awswishlist) items that would make it easier to develop event-sourced applications with Serverless.

-They were an early adopter of [Serverless.com](http://www.serverless.com) for services from personalization to frequently viewed items.
+Nordstrom were an early adopter of the Serverless Framework for services from personalization to frequently-viewed items.
 They've since contributed some excellent resources back to the community, including the "[Hello, Retail](https://github.com/Nordstrom/hello-retail)" project and a Serverless Artillery project for performance testing.

-In his talk, Rob discussed Nordstrom's use of the event-sourced architecture with Serverless: what it is and why it's a good fit for the Serverless paradigm.
-He also notes some difficulties with the event-sourcing pattern, the ways Nordstrom has worked around it, and ends with a few [#awswishlist](https://twitter.com/hashtag/awswishlist) items that would make it easier to develop event-sourced applications with Serverless.

 Watch the video or read the transcript below for a complete run-down.